aztek/scala-workflow/Readme.md

 def b[A, B, C] = function[A ⇒ B].map(function[C].app[A, B])(function[C].point)
 ```

-Aside from mind-wrenching examples like that, there's actually a useful
+Aside from mind-boggling examples like that, there's actually a useful
 application for these workflows — they can be used in point-free notation,
-i.e. for constructing complex functions without specifying function arguments.
+i.e. for construction of complex functions with no function arguments
+specified.

 Point-free notation support is rather limited in Scala, compared to Haskell,
 but some things still could be done.
 Here are some examples to get you inspired.